project-chip/connectedhomeip/docs/guides/nxp_k32w_android_commissioning.md

 devices.
 Run the commands mentioned in the following steps to build and program the RCP firmware onto an K32W061 DK6:

-1. Clone the OpenThread repository into the current directory:
+1. Clone the OpenThread repository into the current directory (we recommand using commit ced158e65a00dd5394c04548b7b187d3a3f11eef):

         $ git clone https://github.com/openthread/openthread.git